caleblyk12/BlinkMailBot/README.md

 - Visit: https://console.cloud.google.com/
 - Create a new project (name it whatever you like)
-- Enable Gmail API
+- Enable Gmail API - navigate to Gmail API in Google Cloud Console, click enable
-- Configure OAuth consent screen (internal for personal use)
+- Configure OAuth consent screen (set to internal for personal use)
 - Leave scope as empty for now, it will be managed through code, so just follow the default Oauth client creation steps
 - Create OAuth 2.0 credentials (Desktop App)
 - Download client secret credentials as json, and place this file in your project root through file explorer or otherwise